achung89/react-futures/README.md

 ### Fetching on component mount

-Sometimes it's desirable to fetch whenever a component is mounted, similar to how you would in the good old pre-suspense days when you put fetch in componentDidMount.
+Sometimes it's desirable to fetch whenever a component is mounted, similar to how you would in the good old days with fetch and componentDidMount.
 To achieve this with futures, use `useEffect` to invalidate the cache on unmount.

 ```javascript
 const useUser = name => {